TITLE 86: REVENUE

 3) No carryover of any amount in excess of this limitation is allowed by the IITA.

-1) Unless otherwise provided in this subsection (g), a taxpayer claiming the credit must attach a copy of the tax return filed for taxes paid to the other state or states to the taxpayer's Illinois income tax return, Form IL-8453, amended return or claim for refund.
+1) Unless otherwise provided in this subsection (h), a taxpayer claiming the credit must attach a copy of the tax return filed for taxes paid to the other state or states to the taxpayer's Illinois income tax return, Form IL-8453, amended return or claim for refund.

 2) If the tax owed to the other state is satisfied by withholding of the tax from payments due to the taxpayer without the necessity of a return filing by the taxpayer, the taxpayer must attach a copy of the statement provided by the payor evidencing the amount of tax withheld and the amount of income subject to withholding.

-(Source: Amended at 32 Ill.
+(Source: Amended at 44 Ill.
 Reg.
-1407, effective January 17, 2008)
+10907, effective June 10, 2020)